sajid-tp/DSA/orders.md

 ### O(1) — Constant Time

 Definition:
-O(1) means the amount of work performed by an algorithm does not increase as the input size n increases.
-It performs a fixed/constant amount of work.
+O(1) simply means that the algorithm takes the same number of steps no matter how much data there is.
+In this case, reading from an array always takes just one step no matter how much data the array contains

 Example — Accessing an array element:
 ```javascript